Firstbloodio/flutter_hiring_exercise/README.md

   * The pull request must contain instructions how the team can successfully test the feature in an Android emulator\
     and the backend running on the local host computer
   * This will also demostrate needed devops understanding how to make configurable builds
+  * Please note that the Android emulator lives in a virtual machine and cannot connect to the host localhost ports by default, so you need to figure out how to pass the correct backend server address so that the testing team can test your app

 ## How to submit the exercise